 We always recommend comprehensive coverage plans.

-There is no concept of copay.
+There is no concept of copay, except for US urgent care visits in some plans.
 You will have to pay the deductible before the insurance company pays anything, even for a doctor visit.

 When you visit providers in the PPO network, they will generally bill the insurance company directly and also charge you the network negotiated fees for eligible expenses.
 Please make sure to mention the PPO network to them and show your insurance ID card.